NUWCDIVNPT/stig-manager/docs/_build/html/_sources/user-guide/user-guide.rst.txt

 ~~~~~~~~~~~~~~~~~~
 If this Review has been Rejected, Feedback provided by the Collection Owner is displayed here.

-History tab
+Log tab
 ~~~~~~~~~~~~~~~~~
-This History tab displays how this Review has changed over time.
+This Log tab displays how this Review has changed over time.

 Review Panel